OfficialMuffin/ProjectZeus/README.md

 4) Enjoy!!

-I will eventually make it easier for you to play without fiddling around with things.

 **How do I contact you?**

 There should be contact info on my github profile :)

 If anyone has any ideas that I can implement, change or remove, feel free to contact me :)
+If you would like to contribute, please contact me first.

 Thanks, *OfficialMuffin*